 What if I have an alternative work schedule?

 An alternative workweek schedule, or AWS, structures the hours in a workweek differently than normal.
-Usually, an AWS will increase the number of hours worked in a single workday, in order to reduce the number of workdays in a single workweek.
+Usually, an AWS will increase the number of hours worked in a single workday in order to reduce the number of workdays in a single workweek.

-Some common alternative workweek schedules adopted by California employers include:
+Common alternative workweek schedules adopted by California employers include:

-- a 4-day workweek with 10-hour days (called a 4/10 work week),
+- a 4-day workweek with 10-hour days (called a 4/10 workweek),

 - 3 days of 10 hours, and 2 more days of 5 hours, and

 - biweekly periods that consist of 8 workdays of 9 hours each, 1 workday of 8 hours, and 1 extra day off (known as a 9/80 schedule because it spreads 80 working hours over 9 days).